 Do you have the habit of visiting your favourite cafes over and over again?
 Because the coffee is so good, the location is so convenient or perhaps you are just so used to the place that you can’t really think of any other mocha joint.
 I know this happens to me here on Koh Phangan, in Thailand.
 But now I have at least a few more places that I’m going to add to my favourite cafeterias.

-I have been to all of these places but, unfortunately (haha) I wasn’t able to eat every time.
-Well, to be honest, there are just 2 places on this list of which products I haven’t tried.
-Many cafes offer lunch or dinner as well so sometimes the distinction is a bit arbitrary, whether or not a place is a lunch restaurant or cafe.
+I have been to all of these places but, unfortunately (hehe) I haven’t been able to sample the products every time (actually, it’s just 2 places).
+A lot of these cafes offer lunch or dinner as well, so sometimes the distinction is a bit arbitrary, whether or not a place is a lunch restaurant or a coffee shop.
+Anyhow, I’ve tried to stick to places that I’d classify as cafes rather than restaurants.

 This is a very popular coffee spot in Haad Yao.
 They have excellent breakfast/brunch alternatives, (detox) juices, shakes but also sandwiches and more filling options.
 Service is fast and friendly.
 Their specialty is acai bowls and acai is meant to have amazing health benefits.
 The portion costs around 250 baht so it is not something you could afford eating too often, though.
 At least if you live on the island.
 I was very happy to notice that they used re-usable straws in their drinks here.
 Well done!
 I wish more cafes would follow.